AaltoPML/VAI-Lab/README.md

 >
 > Any contributions, forks, or pull requests are very welcome.
 Feel free to get in touch

-# How to Contribute

-The aim of this framework is to be a community effort that will benefit science, engineering and more.

-We are actively seeking contribution in the form of users, testers, developers, and anyone else who would like to contribute.

- - If you have methods which can be added to the framework, [get in touch](https://github.com/AaltoPML/VAI-Lab#get-in-touch)!
- - If you think this framework will be useful to your research, [get in touch](https://github.com/AaltoPML/VAI-Lab#get-in-touch)!
- - If want to get invovled in development, [get in touch](https://github.com/AaltoPML/VAI-Lab#get-in-touch)!
- - Noticed a bug or other issue? [get in touch](https://github.com/AaltoPML/VAI-Lab#get-in-touch)!

 # How it Works

 The VAI-Lab framework uses a modular, plugin-based architecture.